lunaticfriki/vaniabase/mock/README.md

 3. **📋 List seed elements**

-   - Displays all 20 books in the seed with their details:
+   - Displays all items in the seed with their details:
-     - Title, author, year, topic
+     - Title, author, year, topic, category
      - Format, language, completion status
-     - Cover URL and status (✓ for Open Library, 📘 for TypeScript logo, ✗ for missing)
+     - Cover URL and status (✓ for valid API cover, ✗ for missing)
      - Tags
-   - Shows total count and number of books with Open Library covers
+   - Shows total count and number of items with valid covers
    - Returns to the menu after displaying

 4. **🚪 Exit**